rafatelsheikh/TicTacToe/README.md

 - **Tree:** for AI decision-making via Minimax algorithm in hard level.
 - **Struct:** for saving the moves on the grid.
+- **Pairs:** to save the salt and hash password in the database.
+- **Vectors:** used in the database and it behaves as a queue to save moves of a certain game.
 - **Classes:** to determine the play mode human vs human or human vs AI.
 - **Enums:** for representing the state of each cell or the game status—for example, PLAYER_X and PLAYER_O instead of numeric values to improves code readability and reduces logic errors.